2 brothers, 2 teams, 2 contrasting experiences at World Cup

 They settled in Bilbao and both boys grew up to be soccer players.
 They still play club soccer together for hometown team Athletic Bilbao.

-The brothers careers have always been connected, even after Iñaki decided this year to switch allegiance to Ghana and go back his roots.
-Them playing for two different countries in the space of 24 hours was, incredibly, not the first time it has happened.
+The brothers careers have always been connected, even after Inaki decided this year to switch allegiance to Ghana and go back his roots.
+Them playing for two different countries in the space of 24 hours was not the first time it has happened.